Audio Registers

 NR34TriggerLength enablePeriod

-• Trigger (Write-only): Writing any value to NR34 with this bit set triggers the channel.
+• Trigger (Write-only): Writing any value to NR34 with this bit set triggers the channel, causing the following to occur:

 RETRIGGERING CAUTION